minad/consult/README.md

 ## Available commands

-Most commands provided by consult follow the naming scheme `consult-thing`.
+Most provided commands follow the naming scheme `consult-thing`.
+This is the list of currently supported commands:
-For now these commands are provided:

 * `consult-multi-occur`: Replacement for `multi-occur`
 * `consult-recent-file` (`-other-window`, `-other-frame`): Select a recent files (you might prefer the more powerful `consult-buffer` instead)